igaster/laravel-theme/README.md

 This package provides intergration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
 All the features are explained in the official documentation.
 Although Orchestra/Asset is installed along with this package, **it's use is optional.**

-To use the Orchestra\Asset you need to add in your Providers array:
+To use the Orchestra\Asset you must require it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)) and then add in your Providers array:

     'Orchestra\Asset\AssetServiceProvider',
     'Orchestra\Html\HtmlServiceProvider',